taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - Closure: The Definitive Guide by Michael Bolin
 - Test-Driven JavaScript Development by Christian Johansen

-Object-Oriented, Functioal and Async Programming with JS
+Object-Oriented, Functional and Async Programming with JS

 - Principles of Object-Oriented Programming in JavaScript by Nicholas C. Zakas
 - Introducing functional programming with Underscore.js by Michael Fogus